 Short-term and long-term disability benefits are provided to College employees through the Disability Income Plan of North Carolina (DIPNC), part of the State's Pension and Other Employee Benefit Trust Funds.
-Short-term benefits are paid by the College up to the first six months of benefits and reimbursed by DIPNC for any additional short-term benefits.
-As discussed in Note 14, long-term disability benefits are payable as other postemployment benefits from DIPNC after the conclusion of the short-term disability period or after salary continuation payments cease, whichever is later, for as long as an employee is disabled.
+Short-term benefits are paid by the College for up to twelve months.
+The Board of Trustees of the DIPNC may extend the short-term disability benefits for up to an additional twelve months.
+During the extended period of short-term disability benefits, payments are made directly by the DIPNC to the beneficiary.
+As discussed in Note 15, long-term disability benefits are payable as other postemployment benefits from DIPNC after the conclusion of the short-term disability period or after salary continuation payments cease, whichever is later, for as long as an employee is disabled.

-B. Other Risk Management and Insurance Activities
+C. Other Risk Management and Insurance Activities